graphsense/graphsense-python/README.md

+# Notice

+⚠️ **REPOSITORY MOVED**: This repository has been moved to [graphsense-lib](https://github.com/graphsense/graphsense-rest/tree/master/client/python).
+Please use the new repository for all development and updates.
+This repository is now archived and no longer accepts commits.

 # graphsense-python
 GraphSense API provides programmatic access to various ledgers' addresses, entities, blocks, transactions and tags for automated and highly efficient forensics tasks.